-Southwestern Community College (SWCC) students Marshall Eddleman and Wyatt Vasey, both of Winterset, placed fourth in the hands-on portion of the 2021 DMACC/IADA High School Automotive Skills Contest on Friday, Dec.
-17, 2021, at Des Moines Area Community College in Ankeny.
+Southwestern Community College (SWCC) students Lane Whirrett of Osceola and Logan Weland of Creston placed sixth in the hands-on portion of the 2022 DMACC/IADA High School Automotive Skills Contest on Friday, Dec.
+16, 2022, at Des Moines Area Community College in Ankeny.
 This competition recognizes some of the best high school auto technicians in the state.

-Eddleman and Vasey are both seniors at Winterset High School.
 These students are taking classes at SWCC through the high school automotive repair technology Career Academy.
 These programs offer high school students with opportunities to take career and technical-related coursework at the college thanks to cooperative agreements between SWCC and their local high schools.
-Eddleman is in his first year of the program and Vasey is in his second year of the program.

 Jeff Sorensen and Kole Vogel, SWCC automotive repair technology instructors, accompanied the students to the competition.

-Pictured above (L to R): Jeff Sorensen, SWCC automotive repair technology instructor; Wyatt Vasey of Winterset; Marshall Eddleman of Winterset; and Kole Vogel, SWCC automotive repair technology instructor.
+Pictured above (L to R): Jeff Sorensen, SWCC automotive repair technology instructor; Owen Allen, SWCC Career Academy student of Diagonal; Lane Whirrett, SWCC Career Academy student of Osceola; Logan Weland, SWCC Career Academy student of Creston; and Kole Vogel, SWCC automotive repair technology instructor.